shell909090/influx-proxy/README.md

 * Support database sharding with consistent hash.
 * Support tools to rebalance, recovery, resync and cleanup.
 * Load config file and no longer depend on python and redis.
-* Support precision query parameter when writing data.
+* Support both rp and precision parameter when writing data.
 * Support influxdb-java, influxdb shell and grafana.
 * Support authentication and https.
 * Support health status query.